2022 United Nations Climate Change Conference: Opening days

 In his opening remarks, Egyptian president Abdel Fattah el-Sisi called for countries to act on climate change, drawing attention to the impact of extreme weather events in recent years.
 Barbados premier Mia Mottley called for grant-based rather than loan-based approach to climate finance.
+She requested that world leaders implement natural disaster clauses to developing countries' debt.
+She claimed that development banks, the institutions that provide developing countries with loans for infrastructure development, were outdated.
+In her speech, she praised Denmark as the first country to propose a fund that directly helps countries who face the most severe consequences from climate change.

 Negotiations

-The United States proposed a system of carbon credits for facilitating energy transition in low income countries.
-The U.S. Development Finance Corporation tried to increase investment to help low income countries deal with different impacts of climate change.
-As a whole rich countries gave 29 billion dollars to the issue in the year 2020 but it is only a fraction of what is needed.
-The climate minister of Pakistan Sherry Rehman demanded high income countries will pay for the damage caused by climate change impacts, stating that floods in Pakistan cost the country 30 billion dollars that "Pakistan cannot afford".
-Some countries do announce new funding to support loss and damage in recent days, including New Zealand ($20 million) and Austria (50 million euros).
-Germany and Denmark pledged more than 170 million euros for the "Global Shield," a new fund that will help to lower income countries cope with climate disasters.
+The United States proposed a system of carbon credits for facilitating energy transition in low-income countries.
+The US International Development Finance Corporation tried to increase investment to help low-income countries deal with different impacts of climate change.
+As a whole, rich countries gave $29 billion to the issue in the year 2020 but it is only a fraction of what is needed.
+The climate minister of Pakistan Sherry Rehman demanded high-income countries will pay for the damage caused by climate change impacts, stating that floods in Pakistan cost the country $30 billion that "Pakistan cannot afford".
+Some countries do announce new funding to support loss and damage in recent days, including New Zealand ($20 million) and Austria (€50 million).
+Germany and Denmark pledged more than €170 million for the "Global Shield", a new fund that will help to lower income countries cope with climate disasters.
 Negotiations over loss and damage are expected to continue.

-Germany and the United States announced over $250 million in resources to support Egypt’s clean energy economy.
+Germany and the United States announced over $250 million in resources to support Egypt's clean energy economy.
 The program will deploy new wind and solar energy while decommissioning inefficient natural gas generation.
 It is also expected to enhance energy security by freeing up over two billion cubic meters of gas.

-A new site (Climate Trace) was opened, showing from where exactly greenhouse gas emissions came from.
+A new site called Climate Trace was opened, showing from where exactly greenhouse gas emissions came.
 The map is open to the public.
 The aim is to provide public with correct information as self-reported information is often unreliable, especially about methane.
 The data is based on measurements from satellites, and sensors on land and on ships and planes.

 Over 150 states pledged to curb methane emissions.
 China did not join this undertaking and refused to commit to provide economic assistance to vulnerable countries.
 This has been interpreted as a walk back from its diplomatic strategy to create strong links with the developing world.